Let’s take a look at 3 lessons in business I’ve learned in the past month.

 Recently I’ve been having trouble with writing and more importantly writing with consistency.
 I’ve reduced the frequency of my blog to 2 times a month, and even then, I’m still having a hard time meeting that goal.
-As I reflect on what was interfering with my writing, I am reminded of three lessons I have learned over the course of the years which are applicable to both my blog and my life.
-These lessons are what I’m going to take a look at in this week’s inside look at building towards wealth.
+As I reflect on what was interfering with my writing, I am reminded of three lessons in business I have learned over the course of the years which are applicable to both my blog and my life.
+These business lessons are what I’m going to take a look at in this week’s inside look at Building Towards Wealth.

 As some of you may recall, my family and I had COVID back in April.
 This unforeseen circumstance put a pause on many important but not urgent work tasks.
 I then spent most of May digging myself out of the backlog that had grown as a result.

 Fridays, which were normally dedicated to writing and pursuing other creative projects, became a catch up day.
 The more I did it, the more it became the new normal.
 Even just this morning, I began to get off track from my writing.
 I quickly reminded myself that if I am going to get this post done then I need to be consistent with my effort and not allow myself to be distracted.

 The same is true in financial planning.
 Consistent effort in working toward your goals will help you accomplish them.
 Consistency is what helps you accomplish your goals in life.
 There is usually no single action that allows us to achieve our goals.
 Instead, it is the accumulation of many positive efforts, taken consistently, over a long period of time.
 Consistency is key a lesson in business that can relate to every industry no matter your business.

 Lessons in business #2 – The value is in the journey, not the destination:

 When I created this blog, I thought of it solely as a business generator.
 I was focused on the destination.